Outline of trauma and orthopedics

-First Source - Orthopedic Surgery being a "choice."

-Second source - Orthopedic Surgery

 The following outline is provided as an overview of and topical guide to trauma and orthopaedics:

 Orthopedic surgery – branch of surgery concerned with conditions involving the musculoskeletal system.
 Orthopedic surgeons use both surgical and nonsurgical means to treat musculoskeletal injuries, sports injuries, degenerative diseases, infections, bone tumours, and congenital limb deformities.
 Trauma surgery and traumatology is a sub-specialty dealing with the operative management of fractures, major trauma and the multiply-injured patient.